Proficio Capital Partners LLC Increases Stock Position in Alibaba Group Holding Limited (NYSE:BABA)

 Shares of NYSE BABA traded up $5.57 during trading on Tuesday, reaching $120.39.
 447,078 shares of the company traded hands, compared to its average volume of 23,152,715.
 The firm has a 50 day simple moving average of $122.72 and a 200-day simple moving average of $151.15.
 The company has a quick ratio of 1.65, a current ratio of 1.64 and a debt-to-equity ratio of 0.12.
 The stock has a market capitalization of $326.37 billion, a PE ratio of 16.47, a P/E/G ratio of 2.10 and a beta of 0.83.
 Alibaba Group Holding Limited has a 52-week low of $108.70 and a 52-week high of $274.29.

 Several research firms have recently commented on BABA.
-Credit Suisse Group dropped their target price on shares of Alibaba Group from $192.00 to $182.00 and set an “outperform” rating for the company in a research report on Friday, November 19th.
-Benchmark dropped their target price on shares of Alibaba Group from $245.00 to $235.00 in a research report on Thursday, January 6th.
-Mizuho dropped their target price on shares of Alibaba Group from $215.00 to $180.00 and set a “buy” rating for the company in a research report on Monday, January 31st.
-Robert W. Baird decreased their price target on shares of Alibaba Group from $260.00 to $180.00 and set an “outperform” rating for the company in a research note on Friday, November 19th.
-Finally, Raymond James decreased their price target on shares of Alibaba Group from $220.00 to $200.00 and set an “outperform” rating for the company in a research note on Wednesday, January 19th.
+The Goldman Sachs Group cut shares of Alibaba Group from a “conviction-buy” rating to a “buy” rating in a research report on Sunday, November 28th.
+Robert W. Baird dropped their target price on shares of Alibaba Group from $260.00 to $180.00 and set an “outperform” rating for the company in a research report on Friday, November 19th.
+CLSA reiterated a “buy” rating and issued a $250.00 price target on shares of Alibaba Group in a research note on Wednesday, December 22nd.
+Needham & Company LLC decreased their price target on shares of Alibaba Group from $230.00 to $180.00 and set a “buy” rating for the company in a research note on Friday, January 14th.
+Finally, Citigroup decreased their price target on shares of Alibaba Group from $234.00 to $216.00 in a research note on Monday, January 10th.
 Three research analysts have rated the stock with a sell rating, three have assigned a hold rating and twenty-four have issued a buy rating to the company.
 According to data from MarketBeat.com, Alibaba Group currently has an average rating of “Buy” and a consensus target price of $213.66.

 Alibaba Group Profile